RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ## `generate`

 Use the `generate` command to generate the testcases specified in `generators/generators.yaml`.
-The syntax of this file is described [here](https://github.com/RagnarGrootKoerkamp/BAPCtools/blob/generated_testcases/doc/generated_testcases_v2.yaml).
-This should become part of the problem archive spec as well.
+The syntax of this file is described in [generators.yaml](generators.yaml).

 This command tries to be smart about not regenerating testcases that are up to date.
 When the generator and its invocation haven't changed, nothing will be done.